HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 ---

-# Complete Write-Up: Privilege Escalation to Domain Admin
+#  Privilege Escalation to Domain Admin

-## Theory: Understanding the Attack Path
+## Understanding the Attack Path

 After gaining a shell as `ginawild`, we needed to understand how to escalate our privileges further.
 The `Get-bADpasswords` script was a critical component because it had the ability to read password hashes from Active Directory.
 However, the script was digitally signed, meaning we couldn't modify it directly without breaking the signature check.
 Our goal was to obtain the certificate used to sign the script, modify the script to execute our own commands, sign the modified version ourselves, and trigger execution to get a shell as the account running the script - which would carry Domain Admin-level privileges.